 Automation has been around for centuries and is still one of the most efficient ways to manage tasks.
 By automating your business processes, you can improve efficiency and productivity while reducing costs.
-Here are 20 ways automation can help your business run smoother.
+Here are 20 workflow automation ways that can help you run your business smoother.

 Automate Customer Relationship Management (CRM)